 Diabetes mellitus is a common hormonal disease in cats.
 Type 1 diabetes in cats results in an absolute insulin deficiency.
 This type of diabetes is called Insulin-dependent Diabetes Mellitus (IDDM).

 Insulin is a hormone involved in the metabolism of energy, proteins, carbohydrates and lipids.
 With insulin deficiency, the body's metabolism is disturbed.
 The cat may experience weight loss, excessive urination, increased appetite and excessive thirst.
-The symptoms get severe as the disease progresses, leading to vomiting, anorexia, seizures.
+The symptoms get severe as the disease progresses, leading to vomiting, anorexia, and seizures.

 Give the cat a diet high in fibre and calories.
 Diets high in fibre increase insulin sensitivity and prevent peaking postprandial increase in sugars.
-A calorically dense diet will help you maintain a healthy body condition of your cat who has already lost a significant amount of weight.
+A calorically dense diet will help you maintain the healthy body condition of your cat who has already lost a significant amount of weight.

 Hyperthyroidism is the most common endocrine disorder in cats.
 It results in excessive levels of thyroid hormones.
-It is diagnosed most in cats by age 12 or 13 years with less than five per cent cases diagnosed in cats younger than 10 years of age.
+It is diagnosed most in cats by age 12 or 13 years with less than five per cent of cases diagnosed in cats younger than 10 years of age.

 Like diabetes, hyperthyroidism also increases metabolism, energy need and heat production.
 This causes your cat to feel hungry often and still lose weight.
 In rare cases, cats may have reduced or normal appetite.
 There is muscle wasting, weakness, excessive urination and intolerance to heat.

 Sometimes, cats also show behavioural changes, hyperactivity, nervousness, and tremors.